Supported KPIs in Observability

 -

-Dial-in gNMI connections are not supported on devices running Junos OS and Junos OS Evolved versions 24.2R1, 24.2R2, and 24.4R1.
+Mutual TLS (M-TLS) for dial-in gNMI connections are not supported on devices running Junos OS and Junos OS Evolved versions from 24.2R1 to 24.4R1.
 This limitation occurs because gNMI connections fail when certificate verification is enabled on devices running these versions.

-As a result, starting with Juniper Routing Director Release 2.8.0, certificate verification is disabled by default on Juniper devices.
+As a result, starting with Routing Director Release 2.8.0, m-TLS certificate verification is disabled by default on Juniper devices.

-For all other Junos OS and Junos OS Evolved versions, enable client certificate validation for the gNMI connection by executing the following
+For all other Junos OS and Junos OS Evolved versions, to validate the controller node identity, use the following command to enable m-TLS certificate validation:

-You must ensure that the firewall rules of your network allow collections from all JRD Controller node IP addresses to devices over port 32767.
+You must ensure that the firewall rules on your network permits connections from all Routing Director controller node IP addresses to the devices over port 32767.

 Routing Director generates alerts based on the anomalies in the KPIs (both system-generated and custom KPIs) in your network.
 You can view a graphical representation of the performance and alerts generated for all KPIs associated with a device.